nilsbore/roswasm_suite/README.md

 roswasm_webgui is a library for writing web GUIs for ROS using [roswasm](https://github.com/nilsbore/roswasm).
 It also provides example web interfaces, one of which is used for our [underwater robot](https://github.com/smarc-project).
+The resulting web pages are built using wasm and have been tested using Chrome and Firefox.

 The code has been adapted from the [WebGui](https://github.com/jnmaloney/WebGui) example by jnmaloney.